Clydau

 Clydau (sometimes Clydaï or Clydey) is a community and parish in Pembrokeshire, Wales.

 Name

 The meaning of the Welsh placename is uncertain, although the church is now dedicated to St. Clydaï, an alleged daughter of Brychan.

 History

 During the early Middle Ages, the settlement was the site of Llangeneu ('St Ceneus'), which was accounted one of the seven principal sees of Dyfed despite having no endowment of land.

 Cledau (as Cledye) appears on a 1578 parish map of Pembrokeshire.

+Erasmus Saunders (1670–1724), was born in Clydey; he was a Welsh priest and writer.
 Josiah Thomas Jones (1799-1873), republican and Welsh nationalist, was born at CwmHir Farm, Clydau.
 He went on to publish many books and established several newspapers in English and Welsh, including the Aberdare Times.

 Settlement

 The settlement consists of a small group of properties around the parish church, 5 mi southwest of Newcastle Emlyn and 8 mi southeast of Cardigan.

 Community

 Although the settlement of Clydau is tiny, the community is large, encompassing several other settlements and/or parishes including Bwlchygroes, Star, Tegryn, West Cilrhedyn and a large number of scattered farms.
 Clydau has its own elected community council and gives its name to an electoral ward of Pembrokeshire County Council.
 The electoral ward of Clydau covers the communities of Clydau and Boncath.
 In 2001 it had a population (2001) of 1,425, with 58% Welsh speakers, falling to 715 in 2011.